2014 Larkana temple attack: Further actions

 Curfew was imposed in the Jinnah Bhag and some other parts of the city after mob ran berserk.
 Police took the Hindu into custody and if he was to be found guilty of burning Quran, he would be punished.
 Three people have been arrested for vandalism, while member each from Hindu and Muslim community will serve as the observers for investigation.
-Local sources report that the alleged blasphemer had recently moved into house rented from Muslim family and had mistakenly burnt the book.
+Local sources including a policeman reported that the alleged blasphemer had recently moved into house rented from Muslim family and had mistakenly burnt the book.
 As a result of tension related to this blasphemy accusation, Holi celebrations were called off in many locations for security purposes.

-While additional contingents of police and rangers were deployed in the affected areas, pillion riding on bike has been banned.
+While additional contingents of police and rangers were deployed in the affected areas, pillion riding on bike had been banned.

 Reactions

 Muslim community leaders asserted that Islam does not allow for violence and claimed it as work of mischievous people.
 Hindu leaders said that if the suspect is guilty, then he should be punished.
 Pakistan Prime Minister Nawaz Sharif has asked the Sindh Government to take steps to protect minorities and expressed profound grief on the incident.
-Larkana's Hindu Panchyat President Kalpana Devi expressed her shock and sorrow over the incident.
-"I strongly condemn the desecration of the Holy Quran and demand the accused be punished if he really has committed [blasphemy]".
+Larkana's Hindu Panchayat President Kalpana Devi expressed her shock stating, "Our Dharamshala (community centre) has been gutted and the temple has been partially damaged.
+All the statues have been destroyed by the attackers."
+She also said, "I strongly condemn the desecration of the Holy Quran and demand the accused be punished if he really has committed [blasphemy]".